w3c/wai-curricula/content/content-author/multimedia.md

 * Show examples of automatically-generated captions.
 Emphasize that automatically generated captions alone are not sufficient to meet the accessibility requirements.
 If relying on automatically-generated captions, content authors must ensure these captions are accurate and convey all the relevant information.
 * Reflect with students on characteristics of quality captions, including relevant non-speech information as well as timestamps to identify when a person speaks.
 Give students a piece of audio and video content and help them brainstorm which information they would include in the captions.
 * Introduce different types of file formats for captions, including WebVTT (Web Video Text Tracks Format), SRT (SubRip Subtitle), and TTML (Timed Text Markup Language).
 Explain that it is more efficient to use specific software for creating captions, as the software can add the relevant timestamps.
 Remind students that sometimes content authors require help from specialized roles to produce accurate and quality captions.
 * Show examples of how different media players and user agents display captions.
-Explain that some player let users determine how and where captions appear.
+Explain that some players let users determine how and where captions appear.
 Emphasize that specifying the position and appearance of captions requires collaboration between different team members, including designers, developers, and content authors.

 #### Ideas to Assess Knowledge for Topic